apvision/technical-tasks/apvision-devops-task.md

 # Devops task

-Using ansible setup linux machine with python application along with postgresql database.
+Using ansible setup linux machine with python web application along with postgresql database.
+Python web application should be served via nginx rproxy deployed on the same machine.

 Set network settings to 10.0.0.2/18 and make results idempotent.